 The Office of Advancement develops and strengthens relationships with key AUB constituencies around the world to advance the university.
 The office helps to position the university by engaging alumni, supporters, and influential friends; and by securing philanthropic donations, volunteer involvement, and other support.
-Through our Office of Business Development, we also work closely with partners in Lebanon and the region especially in the areas of higher education, public health and healthcare services, and administration, to address some of the enormous challenges that our region faces.
+Through our Office of Business Development, we also work closely with partners in Lebanon and the region, especially in the areas of higher education, public health and healthcare services, and administration, to address some of the enormous challenges that our region faces.

-The Office of Advancement, which includes Advancement Services, Alumni Relations, Development, and the Neighborhood Initiative, supports the mission and priorities of AUB's Faculty of Agricultural and Food Sciences, Faculty of Arts and Sciences, Faculty of Health Sciences, Faculty of Medicine, the Maroun Semaan Faculty of Engineering and Architecture, the Rafic Hariri School of Nursing, and the Suliman S. Olavan School of Business.
-It works to achieve the university's fundraising goals including increasing financial aid; reinvigorating liberal arts education; promoting interdisciplinary research relevant to the region; and VITAL 2030, a vision for AUB for the next decade and beyond.
-In early 2017 AUB culminated its 150th anniversary celebrations by launching BOLDLY AUB: The Campaign to Lead, Innovate, and Serve.
-The campaign will conclude in 2024.
-(See page 12 to find out more about the BOLDLY AUB campaign.)
+The Office of Advancement, which includes Advancement Services, Alumni Relations, Development, and the Neighborhood Initiative, supports the mission and priorities of AUB's Faculty of Agricultural and Food Sciences, Faculty of Arts and Sciences, Faculty of Health Sciences, Faculty of Medicine, the Maroun Semaan Faculty of Engineering and Architecture, the Rafic Hariri School of Nursing, the Suliman S. Olayan School of Business, and the AUB Medical Center (AUBMC).
+It works to achieve the university's fundraising goals including securing support for patient needs at AUBMC; for current and endowed scholarships; for academic resources; and other campus priorities including support for facilities and in the area of energy efficiency.
+The Office of Advancement also works to promote and secure support for AUB Mediterraneo, AUB's new twin campus in Pafos, Cyprus, and for AUB Online.
+These goals align with and advance VITAL 2030, a vision for AUB for the next decade and beyond.

-OFFICE OF BUSINESS DEVELOPMENT
+OFFICE OF BUSINESS DEVELOPMENT.

-Since 1975, AUB has had an office dedicated to providing consulting and technical assistance to governments, international organizations, foundations. nonprofit associations, businesses, and industry in the region.
+Since 1975, AUB has had an office dedicated to providing consulting and technical assistance to governments, international organizations, foundations, nonprofit associations, businesses, and industry in the region.
 Established as the AUB Services Corporation, it was known for many years as the Office of Regional External Programs (REP).
 In 2020, REP was reorganized.
 Its Center for Continuing Education is now part of the Office of the Provost.
 Executive education is now managed by the respective AUB faculty.
 Consultancy and business development are now the responsibility of a new Office of Business Development, which is part of the Office of Advancement.